SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ----------------------------------
 Many applications switch from using HTTP to HTTPS when they need to send encrypted information such as passwords or credit card information.
 This is common with many of today's web applications.
-Selenium-RC supports this.
+Selenium RC supports this.

 To ensure the HTTPS site is genuine, the browser will need a security certificate.
 Otherwise, when the browser accesses the AUT using HTTPS, it will assume that application is not 'trusted'.
-When this occurs the browser displays security popups, and these popups cannot be closed using Selenium-RC.
+When this occurs the browser displays security popups, and these popups cannot be closed using Selenium RC.

-When dealing with HTTPS in a Selenium-RC test, you must use a run mode that supports this and handles the security certificate for you.
+When dealing with HTTPS in a Selenium RC test, you must use a run mode that supports this and handles the security certificate for you.
 You specify the run mode when your test program initializes Selenium.

-In Selenium-RC 1.0 beta 2 and later use \*firefox or \*iexplore for the run mode.
-In earlier versions, including Selenium-RC 1.0 beta 1, use \*chrome or
+In Selenium RC 1.0 beta 2 and later use \*firefox or \*iexplore for the run mode.
+In earlier versions, including Selenium RC 1.0 beta 1, use \*chrome or
 \*iehta, for the run mode.
-Using these run modes, you will not need to install any special security certificates; Selenium-RC will handle it for you.
+Using these run modes, you will not need to install any special security certificates; Selenium RC will handle it for you.

 In version 1.0 the run modes \*firefox or \*iexplore are recommended.
 However, there are additional run modes of \*iexploreproxy and